How To Feed A Loon

 This dish is best served warm soon after baking.

-For a complete vegetarian version, omit the bacon and increase the olive oil to 2 tbsp (for tossing the apples and sprouts with).
+For a complete vegetarian version, omit the bacon and increase the olive oil to 2 tablespoon (for tossing the apples and sprouts with).

 Taste before serving.
 We like to sprinkle coarse sea salt over the prepared dish, but that's a matter of taste.